 Based on a few selected remarks Shōin had made after he was refused aboard Perry’s ships, some Japanese scholars (Kawaguchi Masaaki, “Shimoda tokai kō”) suggested that it might have been his intention to kill Perry.
 While these remarks may have been caused by the grief or anger of being rejected, it can be assumed that Shōin’s intentions were idealistic and patriotic at the same time: to acquire cultural and technological knowledge deemed essential to modernise Japan.
-Influenced by his mentor Sakuma Shōzan, Shōin and other intellectuals reached the conclusion that “Dutch learning” was no longer sufficient to stay on top of developments in other countries like America, Russia and England, whose ships laid anchor at Japanese ports at an increasing rate.
+Influenced by his mentor Sakuma Shōzan, Shōin and other intellectuals reached a conclusion that “Dutch learning” was no longer sufficient to stay on top of developments in other countries like America, Russia and England, whose ships laid anchor at Japanese ports at an increasing rate.
 Sakuma’s and also Shōin’s view was that the only way to “keep the barbarians at bay was to learn the barbarians’ advanced military technology”.
 Shōin conceived the long-term strategy of appeasing the Western nations by strictly observing the treaties signed with them, while at the same time strengthening Japan’s military power and seizing control over Ezo (蝦夷, Hokkaidō), Manchuria and Korea.
 Ultimately, Japan would become invincible and “crush America and defeat Europe”.

 Albeit admiring the West, Yoshida Shōin despised the bakufu‘s policy of appeasement.
 While at first sympathetic to the idea of unity between the imperial court in Kyoto and the shogunate in Edo (公武合体 kōbu gattai), he reshifted his political views and supported the sonnō jōi (尊皇攘夷 “Revere the Emperor, Expel the Barbarians”) movement, when he learned the news that Ii Naosuke (井伊直弼), the daimyō of Hikone and regent (大老 tairō) of the Tokugawa bakuhan, signed the U.S.-Japanese Trade Treaty without imperial consent.
-When, on top of that, Ii Naosuke started to stifle and apprehend sonnō jōi members, many among them his disciples, Shōin decided to act: he drilled lower-ranking samurai and commoners and organised them in mixed shotai (小隊, “platoon”) rifle companies (a revolutionary concept from a military as well as a social point of view), but his calls for a nation-wide rebellion were never answered: Shōin was arrested, brought to Edo and accused of plotting to ambush and assassinate Manobe Norikatsu (間部詮勝), a councillor under Ii Naosuke.
+When Ii Naosuke started to stifle and apprehend sonnō jōi members, many among them his disciples, Shōin decided to act: he drilled lower-ranking samurai and commoners and organised them in mixed shotai (小隊, “platoon”) rifle companies (a revolutionary concept from a military as well as a social point of view), but his calls for a nation-wide rebellion were never answered: Shōin was arrested, brought to Edo and accused of plotting to ambush and assassinate Manobe Norikatsu (間部詮勝), a councillor under Ii Naosuke.
 He and some of his student followers were sentenced to death.
 Shōin was decapitated on November 21, 1859.

 His body was buried in the Shimoyashiki grounds of the Ekoin cemetery in Edo, and four years later, in 1863, finally laid to rest in the Setagaya cemetery.
-He is enshrined in Shōin-jinja in Wakabayashi, Setagaya-ku as well as in his birth place Hagi in Yamaguchi Prefecture.
+He is enshrined in Shōin-jinja in Wakabayashi, Setagaya-ku as well as in his birthplace Hagi in Yamaguchi Prefecture.

 Yoshida Shoin Gallery: